kc127/Reviews-API/README.md

 * Reviews Microservice was primarily built using Node/Express with MySQL for database.
 * NGINX load balancer
 * Amazon Web Services for Deployment
-* k6, loader.io integrated with New Relic
+* k6, loader.io integrated with New Relic for Testing
 * docker

 ### Schema